FunnelKit

 Features of WooCommerce Follow Up Emails:

-• WooCommerce automated emails: It has limited automated workflows, such as follow-up emails, cart abandonment recovery, etc.
+• WooCommerce automated emails: It offers limited automated workflows, such as follow-up emails and cart abandonment recovery.

 • Advanced segmentation: Set up advanced filters and conditional logic to segment your customer base for targeted marketing campaigns.

-• User-friendly interface: Navigate through a modern dashboard that simplifies the creation and management of workflows.
+• User-friendly interface: Navigate a modern dashboard that simplifies workflow creation and management.
 It has a pretty basic screen to create emails without drag-and-drop content blocks.

 Pricing: